HoldenErnest/YTM_Block/README.md

 # YTM_Block
-quick chrome extension to block stupid popups that stop music from playing on youtube music
+A quick chrome extension to block stupid popups that stop music from playing on youtube music